Phenomenology of a massive quantum field in a cosmological quantum spacetime: Amplitude of quantum fluctuations

-Equation above implies that, no particle production occurs in the zeroth order adiabatic expansion of mode function (or superadiabatic regime).
-Particles are created only for expansions of adiabatic series equal to and more than two.
-In the deep ultra-violet regime, for massive modes with $m\tilde{c}\ll1$, from second relation in (\ref{Number-adiabatic-1}) we get the second order adiabatic particle number as
+This equation implies that no particle production occurs in the zeroth order adiabatic expansion of the mode function (or superadiabatic regime).
+Particles are created only for expansions of adiabatic series equal to or more than two.
+In the very short scales, where $m\ll k$, from second relation in (\ref{Number-adiabatic-1}) we get the second order adiabatic particle number as

-which depends on the isotropy-breaking factor $\sigma(\tilde{\eta})$.
-It is clear that, for modes with bigger mass, expression (\ref{Number-adiabatic-1-UV}) will contain further (positive) terms including $m\tilde{c}^\prime(\tilde{\eta})$.
-So, number of created particles with higher mass would be more abundant than lighter ones.
+which depends on the isotropy-breaking factor $A(\tilde{\eta})$.
+It is clear that, for modes with bigger mass, expression (\ref{Number-adiabatic-1-UV}) will contain further (positive) terms including $\tilde{m}\tilde{c}^{\prime}(\tilde{\eta})$.
+So, number of created particles with bigger masses would be more abundant than lighter ones.
 For massless modes, from Eq.~(\ref{Number-adiabatic-1}) we further obtain

 with ${\cal Q}=-\tilde{a}^{\prime\prime}/\tilde{a}$.
-This indicates that, no particle creation would occur up to the second order in adiabatic series, in this case.
-However, in the fourth order, little amount of particle will be created.
-Therefore, in adiabatic limit, more massive particles would be created than massless ones.
+This indicates that, in this case, no particle creation would occur up to the second order in adiabatic series.
+However, in the fourth order, a small amount of particles will be created.
+Therefore, in the adiabatic regime, more massive particles would be created compared to the massless ones.
+This expression is consistent with the discussion we had at the end of section \ref{pairprod}.